 A special election must be held to fill the office of Vice President-Elect should this office become vacant; however, the Executive Committee may make an appointment to fill the vacancy until such time that an election can be conducted.

 Section 9.
-Graduate Student and Postdoctoral Representatives shall be elected by vote of the membership.
-The Student Representative shall serve for a two-year term, and the Postdoctoral Representative shall serve a one-year term.
+Graduate Student and Postdoctoral Representatives shall be elected by vote of the membership and shall serve two-year terms.

 Article VI - Administration